Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/utc-technical-note/handout.md

 The current official Unicode SignWriting encoding should not be treated as though it already solved the practical writing-system problem.

-It solved part of the symbol problem.
+It did not fully solve symbols cleanly.

 It did not solve the compatible written-sign problem.

+In the facial system, it displaced writer-selected symbol identity with font-mediated interpretation.

 That distinction remains the central technical issue.